ga-wdi-boston/php-laravel/README.md

 1. [Fork and clone](https://github.com/ga-wdi-boston/meta/wiki/ForkAndClone)
     this repository.
 1. Create a new branch, `training`, for your work.
-1. Install dependencies with `composer install.
+1. Install dependencies with `composer install.`
+1. Create Homestead.yaml file with `php vendor/bin/homestead make`.
+1. Ensure Vagrant is running with `vagrant up`
+1. Navigate to [http://homestead.app](http://homestead.app) to check out the fresh installation.

 ## Getting Acquainted with Laravel